okgrow/router-autoscroll/README.md

-Autoscroll for Iron Router
+Autoscroll for Meteor
 ==========================

-An [Iron Router](https://atmospherejs.com/iron/router) enhancement that improves navigation for pages that have more than one screen-ful of content.
+An [Iron Router](https://atmospherejs.com/iron/router) and [Flow Router](https://atmospherejs.com/kadira/flow-router) enhancement that improves navigation for pages that have more than one screen-full of content.
-It causes the page to scroll to the right place after changing routes (which people are often surprised to find doesn't happen by default with Iron Router).
+It causes the page to scroll to the right place after changing routes (which people are often surprised to find doesn't happen by default).

 "The right place" is: